-On September 27, 2021, Parent, the Parent Shareholders, Volvo Car Corporation and the Company entered into the Shareholders Acknowledgement Agreement, which is included as an exhibit to the registration statement of which this prospectus forms a part.
+On September 27, 2021, Parent, the Parent Shareholders, Volvo Car Corporation and the Company entered into the Shareholders Acknowledgement Agreement, which is included as an exhibit to this Report.
 Pursuant to the Shareholders Acknowledgement Agreement, the Parent and the Parent Shareholders undertook that (i) at Closing, the initial Board was to include nine directors, a majority of whom would be independent directors, (ii) for a period of three years following the Closing, Parent and the Parent Shareholders will not vote in favor of the removal any independent directors of the Company unless at least two independent directors vote in favor of such removal, (iii) for a period of three years following the Closing, Parent and the Parent Shareholders will not require the Company to convene a general meeting for the purpose of removing an independent director and (iv) for three years following the Closing, Parent and the Parent Shareholders will not to vote in favor of any amendment to the Polestar Articles relating to the composition of the Board or the appointment or removal of Company directors.
 The GGI Sponsor has third party beneficiary rights to enforce the aforementioned undertakings.